carmenhg/EC528_Fall21_Project/README.md

 ## 5. Acceptance criteria

 At the end of the project timeline the team should have substantial documentation on the performance of the various Python Libraries explored.
 The final prototype should also have one or more of these instegrated.
+In addition we will have extensive data results on how Ray is being completely optimized for this prototype.
 Stretch goals are:

 * Integration and perfromace reviews of all the libraries that can be explored
 * Final performance of 2TB of data processed in 2 hours.